-Click the output file path to manually change it or use project wide output options to adjust output path for all Sass files.
+Click the output path on the file options sidebar to manually change the output path of a file.
+You can also use project wide output options to adjust output path for all Sass files.

-Enable this option to create a sourcemap (
+Enable the SourceMap option to create a sourcemap (

 .map) file along with the output CSS file.

-SourceMap file allows you to find the original position of rule sets and properties in the Sass file while inspecting pages with developer tools.
+SourceMap files allow you to find the original position of rule sets and properties in the Sass file while inspecting pages with developer tools.

-Use this option to set the format of the output CSS file.
-This option is only available with Node-Sass, Dart-Sass outputs expanded CSS by default.
+Use the Output Style option to set the format of the output CSS file.
+Output Style option is only available with Node-Sass, Dart-Sass outputs expanded CSS by default.

-Use this option to indent output CSS with spaces or tabs.
+Use the Indent Type option to indent output CSS with spaces or tabs.

-Use this option to set the number of spaces or tabs to use while indenting output CSS.
+Use the Indent Width option to set the number of spaces or tabs to use while indenting output CSS.

-Enable this option to add vendor prefixes to the output CSS file with Autoprefixer.
+Enable the Prefix CSS option to add vendor prefixes to the output CSS file with Autoprefixer.

-Enable this option to minify the output CSS file.
+Enable the Minify CSS option to minify the output CSS file.

 Prepros compiles the parent file whenever you edit an imported file.
 Prepros also re-scans imported files whenever you edit a file.
 Refresh project with CTRL+R or CMD+R to manually re-scan imported files.